-Or, if you soak them for 24 hours or more (like I did the first time ), then you will end up with something that more resembles a cake than baked oatmeal.
+Or, if you soak them for 24 hours or more (like I did the first time :-)), then you will end up with something that more resembles a cake than baked oatmeal.

-In fact, when I took the 24 hour soaked version over to Becky's house for her to try, she said, “You added flour to this, didn't you?”
+In fact, when I took the 24-hour-soaked version over to Becky's house for her to try, she said, “You added flour to this, didn't you?”

-No – I didn't .
+No – I didn't :-).
 The oats just turned out that way.
 Amazing.
 See how much soaking your grains can change the grains themselves?

 Don't know about soaking grains?
 I never had heard of this until a few years ago and I didn't really understand.
 The basic reason is that grains (and especially oats) contain phytic acid and other anti-nutrients that make digestion difficult.
-You can read more about this in my post on how to soak grains.
+You can read more about this in my post on how and why to soak grains.

-Well, we like this recipe both ways, but I personally think the cake version is a bit nicer.
+We like this recipe both ways, but I personally think the cake version is a bit nicer.

 Tell me what you think!